1 Peter Chapter 3

 8. And sanctify the Anointed as Lord in your hearts, always prepared for a verbal defense to every man asking you for an account concerning the hope in you, but with gentle strength and reverent fear,

-9. having a good conscience so the men slandering your good conduct in the Anointed might be ashamed by what they say against you.
+9. having a good conscience so that by this – by you being slandered – the men disparaging your good conduct in the Anointed might be ashamed.

 10. For to suffer while doing good (if the will of God wills it) is better than doing evil,

-11. because the Anointed also suffered once concerning sins – the righteous for the sake of the unrighteous – so He might bring you to God.
-Having indeed been put to death in the flesh but made alive in the Spirit,
+11. because the Anointed also suffered once concerning sins – the righteous for the benefit of the unrighteous – so He might bring you to God.
+Having indeed been put to death in the flesh but made alive in spirit,

 12. and having gone in that state, He proclaimed to the spirits in prison